-ON 25 OCTOBER, St Pauli Football Club played in front of a home crowd at Hamburg’s Millerntor stadium.
+St Pauli Football Club played in front of a home crowd at Hamburg’s Millerntor stadium on 25 October.
 The team was fifth on the ladder, and its fans were probably dreaming of promotion to the Bundesliga, the top German league, which St Pauli has joined only once in the past ten years.
-Almost 28,000 attended that Friday night match to watch their team take on lowly ranked SV Sandhausen.
+Almost 28,000 were there that Friday night to watch their team take on low-ranked SV Sandhausen.
 After ninety minutes, though, St Pauli could probably count itself lucky that the game ended in a nil-all draw.

 Given that it’s not long since St Pauli was relegated to the third division, “We are here to stay” might have reflected fans’ feelings about the club’s mixed fortunes on the football field.
 The demonstrators were not calling for the sacking of coach Michael Frontzeck, however; what they wanted was the resignation of Olaf Scholz, the head of Hamburg’s state government.
 But mostly they were chanting in support of those carrying the banner at the head of the protest march: a group of African men who have been threatened with removal by the state government.

 In June I wrote about 300 irregular migrants who had arrived in Hamburg after they were reportedly released from a reception centre by Italian authorities and each given €500 and a temporary residence permit valid for all Schengen countries.
 According to an Italian newspaper report, at least some of the migrants were also given train tickets to Germany.
 The people who ended up in Hamburg – mainly from Mali, Ghana, Togo and Ivory Coast – had left jobs in Libya after the situation of sub-Saharan Africans in Libya became increasingly perilous following the ousting of Muammar Gaddafi.
 Their first port of call was the Italian island of Lampedusa, which lies only about 300 kilometres north of the Libyan coast.